aswatisrl/vidi-mqtt-driver/README.md

 #### Service `api-server`
 - Replace `<MYSQL_ROOT_PASSWORD>` with the password you specified in the service *mysql*
 - Replace `<JWT_SECRET_KEY>` with a utf-8 encoded string.
 We suggest at least 32 characters.
 The key is used by the API Server to sign and verify the JSON Web Tokens.
 - In case you disabled the anonymous login in the service *vernemq*, populate the `MQTT_USERNAME` and `MQTT_PASSWORD` environmental variables with the username and password you specified above.

+#### Service `coap-monitor`
+- Replace `<MYSQL_ROOT_PASSWORD>` with the password you specified in the service *mysql*
+- Edit the DATA_RETENTION environmental parameter with the number of days the uplink logs should be stored in the database

 #### Service `coap-gateway`
 In case you disabled the anonymous login in the service *vernemq*, populate the `MQTT_USERNAME` and `MQTT_PASSWORD` environmental variables with the username and password you specified above.